 - Melanocytic naevus regressing through another pathway

-- Focal lichenoid reaction; a cluster of grey dots may be observed on dermatoscopy.
+- Focal lichenoid reaction; a cluster of grey dots may be observed on dermoscopy.

 - Senescent involution; the naevus globally fades and shrinks without peripheral depigmentation

-- Melanoma with halo phenomenon or other form of regression
+- Melanoma with halo phenomenon or another form of regression

 - Depigmentation is focal and not round or oval in shape